Dog stolen in vehicle theft reunited with owners; one suspect outstanding

 LaSalle woman's luxury picnic business idea leads to partnership with Essex County winery

-What started as a simple business idea by a LaSalle, Ont. woman has led to collaboration with a local winery
+What started as a simple business idea by a LaSalle, Ont. woman has led to a collaboration with a local winery.

 -